This area is to discuss and report on issues the neighborhood is facing (Updated Aug 29, 2017).

 In May 2009, UCSF sought FEMA funding to cut down thousands of trees on a quarter of the forest, ostensibly in the name of fire mitigation.
 Opponents believed this was a ruse for a native plant conversion of the forest, and the fire threat an excuse to get FEMA funding for a landscaping plan.
 They considered it dangerous because of increased fire hazard from a more open and dryer forest; greater landslide risk; concern about toxic chemicals (Roundup and Garlon) being used; and worries about the area being artificially reclassified as a High Fire Risk with impacts on disclosure requirements and insurance rates.
 (At present, Cal Fire notes there are no areas of Very High Fire Hazard in San Francisco.)
 In February 2010 UCSF withdrew its applications from FEMA.
 In February 2013, it published a plan that could have resulted in cutting up to 30,000 trees, and using 3 times the amount of herbicide used by the whole Recreation and Parks Department in 2013.
 Owing to strong community opposition and comments, UCSF changed its plan.
 It commits to continue its policy of using no herbicides, and planned to cut down around 4-5,000 trees starting August 2014, after publishing a new Environmental Impact Report (EIR) in March for public comment in April.

 (Forest Knolls is the most affected neighborhood.)
 In March 2014, however, it announced that it would not be keeping to the planned time-line for the revised EIR.
 They said this effectively puts the plans on hold for now, though “routine maintenance” will continue: Between August 2013 and August 2014, they have cut down some 1200-1300 trees.
+In February 2017, they published a new plan, and in July came out with a new draft EIR.
+This shows a significant landslide that is poorly addressed.
 [Details on the SaveSutro website.]

 3. Laguna Honda Reservoir.
 Another issue that affects Forest Knolls indirectly is SF PUC’s plan to build a